KorneliaBlaszczuk/Lab-Rescue/README.md

 Each folder represents a separate post and contains:

 - `post.jpg` or `reel.mp4` — Final graphic or video
-- `caption.txt` — Text used in the social media post
+- `captions.txt` — Text used in the social media post

 ## 🎯 Goals